BriantOliveira/Personal-Notebook/data-science-statistics.md

 The z-score of any value, that's one standard deviation away from the mean, will then be 1 after we standardize it.

+X - M/ std

 **Standard normal distribution **

-When we have a normal distributions, we can standardize it by first subtracting the mean, shifting it to 0.
-And then dividing by the standard deviation, which makes the standard deviation 1.
+When we have a normal distributions, we can standardize it by **first subtracting the mean, shifting it to 0.
+And then dividing by the standard deviation, which makes the standard deviation 1.**

 Probability Density Function \(PDF\).